kamilmazurek/layered-architecture-template/README.md

 ## Stack

-Application is implemented in Java with Spring Boot, and uses in-memory database (H2).
+Application is implemented in Java with Spring Boot, and integrates with in-memory database (H2).
-H2 seemed to me like a good choice for creating prototypes - project uses Spring Data, thus it is easy to change integration with H2 to other database if needed.
+H2 seems to me a good choice for creating prototypes - however, it is easy to change the integration with H2 to another database if needed, since the project uses Spring Data.
 API is specified with OpenAPI, which is used to generate the interfaces and data model.
 Additionally, OpenAPI simplifies creating clients for such microservice.
 Project is covered by both unit and integration tests, and comes with Maven Failsafe Plugin